xeyalDasdemirov/AmazonMWAA/README.md

     The DAG will be initially set to disabled state by default.
 You will need to enable the DAG (by switching the On/Off toggle button) to be picked up by the scheduler.
 Once the DAG is enabled we can also run the DAG manually.
 <img width="1501" alt="Screen Shot 2022-12-06 at 11 58 29 AM" src="https://user-images.githubusercontent.com/28351206/205974765-2027b50b-8351-4d44-a3f3-ae9e9dcf035f.png">

+That's it!
+We have orchestrated a data pipeline which gets triggered when the data files arrive in S3, performs aggregation with EMR Spark, and loads the results into Redshift!